chryenix/streamdp-benchmark/README.md

 sh scripts/perform-experiment.sh
 ```

+After running the experiments, the aggregated raw data for Figures 2a, 2b, 3, 5 and 6, as well as Table 6 are located in the `./figures` directory.
+To plot the data, open the `vldb reproducability.xlsx` file, also located in `./figures` directory.
+It contains a tab for each `.tsv` file following the same naming convention

-Further note that the experiments take approximately 24 hours to complete.
-The plots can be reproduced by copying the results from `./results` in the excel file in `./figures/vldb-reproducibility.xlsx`.
+**Further note that the experiments take approximately 24 hours to complete.**

 ## Citation: